How to format your mss once accepted

 ‘But I wouldn’t ever do that,’ whimpered Beatrice.
 ‘It’s… it’s… it’s… impossible to tell a quotation mark from an apostrophe.’

-6. Under no circumstances… don’t make me shout this… under NO circumstances use spaces or tabs or carriage returns to place things on the page.
-You must submit a file without any double spaces, tabs, or double carriage returns.
+1. Under no circumstances… don’t make me shout this… under NO circumstances use spaces or tabs to place things on the page.
+You must submit a file without any double spaces, or tabs.

 Anything you try to do to make it easier for us will inevitably make it much more difficult.
 Do not use tabs, do not use spaces to format the position of words on the page.
 Why?
 Because our books are formatted to a different page size with different margins and use a different font and different font size.
 Your space is not our space.
 Your tab size is not our tab size.